 #11 – Gets Excited!

 Does your dog run to greet you when you get home from work?
 A happy dog gets excited about things like dinner, you, playing, walks, etc.- whatever it is that your dog loves.
 If your dog never gets excited, there could be something wrong and a trip to the vet may be needed.

 #12 – Sleeps Well

 When it is time to sleep, does your dog pick a comfy spot and drift carefree into his dreams of chasing squirrels or eating bacon?
 A happy, relaxed dog will sleep well.
-Stressed dogs wake up, get up, pick a new spot, fall asleep and then repeat this in just a bit.
+Stressed dogs wake up, get up, pick a new spot, fall asleep and then repeat.
 They are not relaxed enough to get into a deep sleep, which could cause health troubles.
 Talk to a vet and/or a dog trainer about how to get your dog relaxed and happy so he can sleep well.